Microsoft Excel: History

 From its first version Excel supported end-user programming of macros (automation of repetitive tasks) and user-defined functions (extension of Excel's built-in function library).
 In early versions of Excel, these programs were written in a macro language whose statements had formula syntax and resided in the cells of special-purpose macro sheets (stored with file extension .XLM in Windows.)
 XLM was the default macro language for Excel through Excel 4.0.
 Beginning with version 5.0 Excel recorded macros in VBA by default but with version 5.0 XLM recording was still allowed as an option.
 After version 5.0 that option was discontinued.
-All versions of Excel, including Excel 2021 are capable of running an XLM macro, though Microsoft discourages their use.
+All versions of Excel, including Excel 2021, are capable of running an XLM macro, though Microsoft discourages their use.

+Python programming

+In 2023, Microsoft announced Excel would support the Python programming language directly.
+As of 2025, Python in Excel is available to Enterprise and Business users (with some exceptions, and is in preview for Family, Personal, and Education users).

 Charts

 Excel supports charts, graphs, or histograms generated from specified groups of cells.
 It also supports Pivot Charts that allow for a chart to be linked directly to a Pivot table.
 This allows the chart to be refreshed with the Pivot Table.
 The generated graphic component can either be embedded within the current sheet or added as a separate object.

 These displays are dynamically updated if the content of cells changes.
 For example, suppose that the important design requirements are displayed visually; then, in response to a user's change in trial values for parameters, the curves describing the design change shape, and their points of intersection shift, assisting the selection of the best design.